nomcomm/IndependentStudy_NolanJahn/brain_segmentation/Segmentation.md

 $SUBJECTS_DIR
 ```

-If it worked the output will say
+If it worked, the output will say
 ```
 -bash: /Users/nolanjahn/Desktop/ralfbrain: is a directory
 ```